usmanbokhari27/Hand-Drawn-Sketch-Recognition-using-CNN/README.md

-Introduction: Transfer learning is a powerful technique in deep learning that leverages pre-trained models to solve new tasks with limited data.
+Transfer learning is a powerful technique in deep learning that leverages pre-trained models to solve new tasks with limited data.
 In this project, we explored transfer learning for image classification using various pre-trained models such as ResNet50, ResNet18, VGG16, and ultimately achieved the best